logo

 To enter the competition, submit an entry form via the QPAC 40 Giveaway competition page.
 Terms and conditions apply.

-The Cremorne Theatre access guide [PDF, 2 MB] provides information on what you can expect while visiting QPAC.
+The Cremorne Theatre Visual and Sensory Guide [PDF, 2 MB] provides information on what you can expect while visiting QPAC.

 Official ticketing service for QPAC